 Personal apps refer to apps that an employee downloads through the Mac App Store.
 By using Managed Mac Apps instead, IT can control the flow of corporate data, keeping it out of an employee's personal apps or cloud services.

-Managed Mac Apps also give IT other advanced capabilities, such as removing apps and their associated data on demand via MDM commands, automating app removal upon device unenrollment, and converting eligible unmanaged apps into Managed Apps.
+Managed Mac Apps also give IT other advanced capabilities, such as removing apps on demand via MDM commands, automating app removal upon device unenrollment, and converting eligible unmanaged apps into Managed Apps.
 We'll explore these new capabilities in more depth in the next section.

 What to Expect from Managed Mac Apps